NVIDIA/NeMo/docs/source/asr/speaker_recognition/results.rst

 -----------------------------
 Speaker Embedding Extraction, is to extract speaker embeddings for any wav file (from known or unknown speakers).
 We provide two ways to do this:

-* single python liner for extracting embeddings from a single file
+* single Python liner for extracting embeddings from a single file
-* python script for extracting embeddings from a bunch of files provided through manifest file
+* Python script for extracting embeddings from a bunch of files provided through manifest file

 For extracting embeddings from a single file: